 Cedar & Kettner DEVELOPMENT, Little Italy Parking STRUCTURE

-Cedar & Kettner Development Parking Structure is located in downtown San Diego and features a Zahner-manufactured CloudWall facade system. is is a The striking new parking garage anchors the corner of Cedar Street and Kettner Boulevard in the Little Italy area of downtown San Diego.
+Cedar & Kettner Development Parking Structure is located in downtown San Diego and features a Zahner-manufactured CloudWall facade system.
+The striking new parking garage anchors the corner of Cedar Street and Kettner Boulevard in the Little Italy area of downtown San Diego.

 The series of vertical facade fins were made using the Zahner-patented CloudWall system.
 These fins were installed using custom extruded channel embeds which were set in concrete.
 Zahner worked with McCarthy to coordinate the location for each embed.
 Bassett Construction was the installer, and came to the project with experience on several other Zahner jobs.